TRASE: Tracking-free 4D Segmentation and Editing: Experimental Results

 \subsection{Segmentation Results}

-As shown in \cref{tab:avg_quantitative}, SADG consistently outperforms all other methods across all benchmarks in terms of average mIoU and mAcc.
-We also select some sequences to visually illustrate the quality of the segmentation of each model in \cref{fig:qualitative}.
-These comparisons reveal that SADG qualitatively surpasses existing models and exhibits multi-view consistent segmentation performance.
-Notably, SADG maintains strong generalization to test camera views in multi-view sequences such as \textit{flame\_steak}, \textit{Painter}, and \textit{11\_Alexa\_2}.
+As shown in \cref{tab:avg_quantitative}, \acronym{} achieves state-of-the-art performance across all benchmarks, surpassing other segmentation methods.
+Please refer to the supplementary material for details on each sequence of the benchmark.
+Further, we select some sequences to illustrate the quality of the segmentation of each model in \cref{fig:qualitative}.
+These comparisons reveal that \acronym{} qualitatively surpasses existing models and exhibits multi-view consistent segmentation performance.
+Notably, \acronym{} maintains strong segmentation consistency to test camera views in multi-view sequences such as \textit{flame\_steak}, \textit{Painter}, and \textit{11\_Alexa\_2}.
 This robust performance can be attributed to the compact Gaussian features learned through the proposed Gaussian feature training.
 In contrast, DGD segments objects by comparing cosine similarity scores between features retrieved via click prompts.
-However, determining a suitable threshold that generalizes across various scenes is neither straightforward nor intuitive.

-SADG employs clustering based on the Gaussian features to group the Gaussians into several segments.
-As this operation is done in 3D space, SADG achieves cross-view consistency and does not need to associate objects from different views.
-This advantage is evident in \textit{cut-lemon1} example in~\cref{fig:qualitative}, where wrongly associated object IDs can cause segmentation failure for Gaussian Grouping.
+However, determining a suitable threshold that generalizes across various scenes is neither straightforward nor intuitive. \acronym{} employs clustering based on the Gaussian features to group the Gaussians into several segments.
+As this operation is done in 3D space, \acronym{} achieves cross-view consistency and doesn't need to associate objects from different views.
+This advantage is evident in \textit{cut-lemon1} example in~\cref{fig:qualitative}, where wrongly associated object IDs can cause segmentation failure for \cite{ye2023gaussian}.